beazt123/homemade-ai-assistant/README.md

 - Test code on Linux system.
 See if feasible and make it OS independent
 - Implement Publisher interface with only /local topic enabled
 - Create MQTT related class which implements Publisher.
-- See if MQTT libraries work on an arduino
-	- Test WIFI module
-	- UNO
-	- LED strips
-- [ ] What kinds of data can we send using MQTT?

 ### Shelved
 ---